 DO NOT test a fire extinguisher by partially discharging the unit-this will cause a loss of pressure and might lodge some fire-retardant materials in the valve mechanism and cause the extinguisher to continue to vent slowly down to zero pressure.
 If an extinguisher is ever partially used, continue its use until the unit is completely discharged.
-Then, have the fire extinguisher fully recharged at an appropriate service center
+Then, have the fire extinguisher fully recharged at an approcompletely discharged.
+Then, have the fire extinguisher fully recharged at an appropriate service center (call any fire department for information on having an extinguisher recharged in that particular locality).